kt3k/moneybit-app/src/domain/journal-document.md

 - name: id
   type: string
   desc: The id of the document
-- name: name
+- name: title
   type: string
-  desc: The name of the document
+  desc: The title of the document
 - name: journalId
   type: string
   desc: The id of the journal of the document